juju4/ansible-grr/README.md

 ### Operating systems

-Tested with vagrant only on Ubuntu 14.04 for now but should work on 12.04 and similar debian based systems Redhat system's need to be build from source and is work in progress.
+Tested with vagrant only on Ubuntu 14.04
+Redhat system's need to be build from source and is work in progress.

 ## Example Playbook